 Litchfield National Park is an epic cluster of waterfalls, swimming holes, and all-around adventures.
 The best part about the park is that it is less than 2-hours drive from Darwin making it perfect for a weekend getaway.
-The other awesome aspect about Litchfield National Park is that all of the attractions are close to each other so it is more action and less driving as you explore.
+The other awesome aspect of Litchfield National Park is that all of the attractions are close to each other so it is more action and less driving as you explore.
 I spent the weekend exploring with my mate and these were my favorite things to do in Litchfield National Park.

 BOOK A LITCHFIELD NATIONAL PARK TOUR

-One of the best ways to experience all of the things to do in Litchfield National Park is to take a guided day-tour from Darwin.
+One of the best ways to experience all of the things to do in Litchfield National Park is to take a guided day tour from Darwin.
 Luckily, Litchfield National Park isn’t far from Darwin compared to Kakadu National Park, which takes several hours to reach.
 Litchfield is just a 1.5-hour drive from Darwin making it perfect for a day trip tour.

 THINGS TO DO IN LITCHFIELD NATIONAL PARK

 Wangi Falls is arguably the favorite waterfall of most tourists when they visit Litchfield National Park.
 The huge plunge pool is one of the top swimming spots within the park when it is open and it really is a spectacular backdrop of two waterfalls crashing down on the red rock.
 There is a 3-kilometer loop trail that takes you up and over the top of the waterfall, giving you a spectacular view.